mit-plv/riscv-semantics/exceptions.md

 useful to have some construction that approximates the hardware practice of buffering state changes before they are finalized by a commit.
-That is, "do everything in this block, unless something raises an exception, in which case don't do any of it".
+That is, "do everything in this block, unless something raises an exception, in which case don't do any of it."

 This could look something like: